ast-grep/ast-grep.github.io/website/guide/rule-config/relational-rule.md

 The above rule will match different kinds of loops, like `for`, `for-in`, `while` and `do-while`.

-So all the code below matches:
+So all the code below matches the rule:

 ```js
 while (foo) {